 Whether you’re a complete beginner or a “re-starter”, you must be wondering how physical activity will impact you and your health.
 Well, I have some good news for you.
-Exercising will not only change your lifestyle but will also have some interesting benefits on your body!
+Exercising will not only change your lifestyle but will also have some interesting health benefits that you’ll see and feel on your body from head to toe.

-The next question is usually: how long does it take to see the results?
-You might get surprised, but the benefits of working out will actually come from day one.
-But don’t be disappointed if not all of them!
+The next question is usually ‘how long does it take to see changes in body from working out?’.
+You might get surprised, but the benefits of exercising will actually knock on the door from day one.
+But don’t be disappointed if not all of them come at once.
 There are definitely some changes that will only arrive after a while.

 Let’s look at the timeline of your body will change once you start exercising!